sebastiandedeyne/sebastiandedeyne.com/content/posts/web-components.md

 date: 2019-04-28
 title: Web components
 categories: ["articles"]
-tags:
+keywords:
-    - javascript
+    - JavaScript
-    - web
+    - the web
 ---

 Every now and then, web components hype seems to resurface.
 Judging by my Twitter feed, it's a bull market period now.
 Seems like a good time to share some thoughts.